AlanaJIES/AlanaJIES/README.md

 * :microscope: I’m a biologist enjoying a career transition into Data Science.
 * :office: I have a strong background in data analysis and specialize in creating predictive models tailored for businesses and organizations.
-* 🤖 Experienced in regression analysis, machine learning, and data masking techniques.
+* 🤖 Experienced in regression analysis, machine learning and data masking techniques.
 * :bar_chart: Proficient in data visualization and creating actionable insights using tools like ggplot2 and Matplotlib
-* :speech_balloon: Strong communication skills for deliveing technical insights to non-technical audiences
+* :speech_balloon: Strong communication skills for delivering technical insights to non-technical audiences
 * 📫 Do you want to contact me? [<img src="https://img.shields.io/badge/-Linkedin-orange?style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/alan-david-jim%C3%A9nez-estrada-45b027346/)